malramsay64/phd-thesis/01_Introduction/Crystal_Growth.md

 This temperature, $T_m$, is the melting point.

-The relationship in @eq:gibbs_free_energy identifies the state which is most stable, that is the equilibrium state, in any conditions.
+The relationship in @eq:gibbs_free_energy identifies the most stable state for a given condition;
+that is the equilibrium state.
 What it doesn't describe is the process of moving from one phase to another, we need additional theories.